Cesare della Valle

-Cesare della Valle (1776/77 - 1860) was Duke of Ventignano.
+Cesare della Valle (1776/77–1860) was Duke of Ventignano (a hamlet in Fucecchio, Florence).
 He is best known today as a playwright and librettist.

-He wrote the libretto to Giacomo Rossini's opera Maometto II, from his own drama tragedy Anna Erizo (1820).
+He wrote the libretto to Gioachino Rossini's opera Maometto II from his own drama tragedy Anna Erizo (1820).
 Both were based on real-life Ottoman Sultan Mehmed II who took Negroponte from the Venetians in 1470.

 That opera was completely reworked a few years later into Le siège de Corinthe (1826), but based on the same characters and story created by della Valle.